 - Less crowded than summer, offering more seclusion

-Winter (December to March)
+Winter (November to March)

 Winter is a good option if you’re looking for a truly intimate elopement experience.
 Snow-capped mountains, frosty mornings, and a quiet, atmosphere make winter a beautiful time for an elopement.
 Oregon's mountainous regions, like Mount Hood, provide a winter wonderland setting, while the coast becomes more dramatic and less crowded.
 Keep in mind that weather conditions can be unpredictable, so if you’re eloping in the mountains, you’ll need to be prepared for snow or rain.
 Additionally, some venues may be closed during the off-season, so it's important to plan accordingly.